ojo-network/price-feeder/README.md

 In the PF config file you can set either:

-* `gas_adjustment`
+- `gas_adjustment`
-* or `gas_prevote` and `gas_vote` - fixed amount of gas used for `MsgAggregateExchangeRatePrevote` and `MsgAggregateExchangeRateVote` transactions respectively.
+- or `gas_prevote` and `gas_vote` - fixed amount of gas used for `MsgAggregateExchangeRatePrevote` and `MsgAggregateExchangeRateVote` transactions respectively.

+## Configuration: `umee-provider-config`

 ## Configuration

+Copy the `price-feeder.example.toml` file to `price-feeder.toml` and update accordingly.

+### `config_dir`

+Price Feeder requires instructions what endpoints to use and which currencies to track.
+The following files must be present in the directory specified by `config_dir`:

+- `currencty-pairs.toml`
+- `deviation-thresholds.toml`: Deviation allows validators to set a custom amount of standard deviations around the median which is helpful if any providers become faulty.
+It should be noted that the default for this option is 1 standard deviation.
+- `endpoints.toml`: enables validators to setup their own API endpoints for a given provider.

+Depending where you run your validator node, certain locations may block some endpoints.
+Make sure you read through the comments in the config file.

 ### `telemetry`

 A set of options for the application's telemetry, which is disabled by default.
 An in-memory sink is the default, but Prometheus is also supported.
 We use the [cosmos sdk telemetry package](https://github.com/cosmos/cosmos-sdk/blob/3689d6f41ad8afa6e0f9b4ecb03b4d7f2d3a9e94/docs/docs/core/09-telemetry.md).

-### `deviation`

-Deviation allows validators to set a custom amount of standard deviations around the median which is helpful if any providers become faulty.
-It should be noted that the default for this option is 1 standard deviation.

-### `provider_endpoints`

-The provider_endpoints option enables validators to setup their own API endpoints for a given provider.

 ### `server`

 The `server` section contains configuration pertaining to the API served by the `price-feeder` process such the listening address and various HTTP timeouts.

-### `currency_pairs`
+### `currency_pairs.toml` file

 The `currency_pairs` sections contains one or more exchange rates along with the providers from which to get market data from.
 It is important to note that the